 The ILF meets twice a year.
-The event in October runs in parallel with the SEMS prize day where companies award prizes to our best students.
+The event in October runs in parallel with the SEMS prize day where companies award prizes to more than 30 of our best students.
 During the October event the projects that you will tackle in the academic year are planned and the second event in March is designed to help evaluate and review the projects.